MarvNC/JP-Resources/readme.md

 Note the `../` in the filepath for the VN Freq dictionary.
 This script can use any of the frequency lists that are used by `backfill.py`.
 However, if there is a stylized version of a frequency list, then it is highly recommended that you use that one, rather than the simpler version.
 This is because the stylized version includes additional formatting, such as JPDB's ㋕ marker for kana frequencies.

 Stylized versions of frequency lists also include the reading for each word, so if your cards have the `WordReadingHiragana` field filled in, then the script can ensure that only the frequencies for the correct reading are used.
-If your notes do not have the `WordReadingHiragana` field filled, then it's highly recommended that you fill it using the instructions on the [JP Mining Note](https://aquafina-water-bottle.github.io/jp-mining-note/importing/#5-optional-batch-set-wordreadinghiragana-field) site.
+If your notes do not have the `WordReadingHiragana` field filled, then it's highly recommended that you fill it using the instructions on the [JP Mining Note](https://aquafina-water-bottle.github.io/jp-mining-note/importing/#5-optional-batch-set-wordreadinghiragana-field) docs.

 <details>
 <summary><b>Included Stylized Frequency Dictionaries</b></summary>